ty4ko/PopcornTimeCE-desktop/README.md

 **This project and the distribution of this project is not illegal, nor does it violate *any* DMCA laws.
 The use of this project, however, may be illegal in your area.
 Check your local laws and regulations regarding the use of torrents to watch potentially copyrighted content.
 The maintainers of this project do not condone the use of this project for anything illegal, in any state, region, country, or planet. *Please use at your own risk*.**

 ***

-If you want to contact us : send pm to [samewhiterabbits](https://www.reddit.com/user/Samewhiterabbits) on reddit or [use the form](http://yify.is/index.php/blog/contact) on the yify website.

 Copyright (c) 2015 Popcorn Time Community - Released under the [GPL v3 license](LICENSE.txt).